slatedocs/slate/source/index.html.md

 | fuel_type | string | true     | fuel type to be recycled                      |
 | input     | number | true     | no of tons/month of fuel type to be converted |

-# Dynm Corporate
+# Corporate

 ## About

 A calculation tool for estimating GHG emissions based on the GHG Protocol.

 The tool uses default emission factors, which vary by country.
 These are free to use and publicly available, and the tool includes links of where to obtain them.
 Currently, separate sets of emission factors are available for the UK and US.
 Location-based Scope 2 emission factors are also available for the US, Canada and Australia, while market-based residual mix emission factors are available for the US, Canada and all European counties.
 The GHG emissions results for each activity types are provided in the "Results Summary".

 This tool covers the following cross-sectoral emission sources:

-Scope 1 - Stationary Combustion, Mobile Combustion, and Fugitive Emissions from Air Conditioning.
+- Scope 1 - Stationary Combustion, Mobile Combustion, and Fugitive Emissions from Air Conditioning.

-Scope 2 - Purchased Electricity and Purchased Heat/Steam.
+- Scope 2 - Purchased Electricity and Purchased Heat/Steam.

-Scope 3 - Upstream Transportation and Distribution, Business Travel, and Employee Commuting.
+- Scope 3 - Upstream Transportation and Distribution, Business Travel, and Employee Commuting.

 ## Stationary Combustion